DanielMoscoso/100day_challenge/Readme.txt

 		-The car objects go back to the initial 'X' axis location, but with a random 'Y' location and color thanks to the 'new_location()' in the car module.
 		 Timmy the turtle also goes back to its origin after reaching the upper wall.
+		-10 cars are created with random different colors, distance coverage, and location. and the 'car' module was also modified so it would take the random locations, and distance coverage correctly.
 ===============================================================================